cutthroat78/Leaving-Cert-Notes/subjects/music/set-works/piano-quartet.md

 - Polyphonic
 - Different time signatures used simultaneously - polymetry (need to know)

-(where we ended in class)

 ## Section C9

-- One bar rest then 3 part canon two octaves distance of crotchet on strings
+- One bar rest then 3 part canon two octaves are crotchet distance
-- Shortest and slowest version of C
+- Shortest and slowest section of C
 - Polyphonic
 - Wide distance between parts, high pitch in violin, low pitch in cello